On This Page

 Social Sciences (Social Sciences) Courses that address learning outcomes in the social sciences

-Field of Study Lower division courses required by the degree program that are prerequisites to major courses at higher levels.
+Field of Study Lower division courses required by the degree program that are prerequisites to major courses at higher levels

 VSU Core Curriculum (60 Semester Hours Required)

+Descriptions of the courses in the Core Curriculum are found in the Courses of Instruction section, listed in alphabetical order by course prefix.
 Any additional hours selected in the Core Curriculum by the student may be counted as electives in the major program, if allowed by the major program.
+All students must meet VSU's core requirements in order to receive a degree from Valdosta State University.

-Students will demonstrate the ability to think critically and solve problems related to academic priorities at their institution.
+Learning Goal: Students will demonstrate the ability to think critically and solve problems related to academic priorities at their institution.

-How does my institution help me to navigate the world?
+Orienting Question: How does my institution help me to navigate the world?

-Critical thinking, Team work, Time management.
+Career-ready Competencies: Critical thinking, Team work, Time management

-Courses in Institutional Priorities : 4-5 semester hours
+Courses in Institutional Priorities: 4-5 semester hours

 For non-STEM/non-nursing majors, 5 hours; for STEM/nursing majors, 4 hours